BergQuester/v8tr.github.io/_posts/2018-03-09-reflection-use-cases.md

 {% endhighlight %}

-An important note is that `Item` is not `Equatable`, which means only the top level type must conform to `AutoEquatable`.
+An important note is that `Item` is not `AutoEquatable`, which means only the top level type must conform to `AutoEquatable`.

 The approach with `AutoHashable` is very similar.
 Let's briefly see how it works: